Married by the river, mini golf and a Rolling Stones connection

 Very rock ’n’ roll at this Derbyshire Tipi Wedding!

 “Please allow me to introduce myself, I’m a man of wealth and taste I’ve been around for a long, long year.
 Stole many a man’s soul and faith and I was ’round when Jesus Christ had his moment of doubt and pain.
 Made damn sure that Pilate washed his hands and sealed his fate”

-Those are the opening lines from ‘Sympathy for the Devil’ by the Rolling Stones, a random way you to start a wedding blog perhaps?!
+Those are the opening lines from ‘Sympathy for the Devil’ by the Rolling Stones.
+What a random way you to start a wedding blog perhaps?!

 Welllllll…..I’m not losing it, time for a musical history lesson

-20 years later The Landmark Trust bought the ruins and renovated it to its former glory and leaping forward to the present day, it’s where Fabienne got married on the morning of her wedding to Chris!!
+20 years later The Landmark Trust bought the ruins and renovated it to its former glory.
+Then leaping forward to the present day, it’s where Fabienne got ready on the morning of her wedding to Chris!!

 Thus endeth the history lesson